 degrees, and I’ve got a million bucks in the bank!”
 Compound interest.

 What I inherited from parents wasn’t material.
 Nor did I select a high paying job.
 We all valued education.
 Both of our son’s have done well.
 They have advanced our family a generation.
-And at age 82, and along with my wife, we may be able to some to help others.
+And at age 82, and along with my wife, we may be able to help others.
 Even Warren Buffett limited his kids, reasoning it made it dangerous to give them too much.

 I do feel good about the gifts a teacher /coach can give.
 Later in retirement I stumbled on “hobby writing” .
 Recently I have all the good advice I have free online. i have tried to “leave it all on the field (or court)”